juhynl/programming-language/FMinusType/README.md

 Done!
 ============================================================
 Please enter a target program:
-         - Enter "s" to perform type inference.
+         - Enter ":start" to perform type inference.
-         - Enter "x" to exit the program.
+         - Enter ":exit" to exit the program.
 ============================================================
 ```
 FMinusType.py saves inferred programs and results in the 'log' directory.